Finn's Tesla Powerwall 2 Review & Verdict

 If you only look at Tesla’s promotional pictures, you’d be forgiven for thinking the Powerwall 2 installation consists of a single white rectangle.
 But what these pictures leave out is that, in addition to cables, a Powerwall will also need a Backup Gateway 2 mounted near it.
 This is a box around half the height and width of a Powerwall 2.
 It’s required for the electrical connection to the home and makes backup power possible.

-One Gateway can potentially accept up to 10 Powerwall 2s, so if you want two or more, you’ll only have to shell out for one Gateway.
+One Gateway can potentially accept up to 10 Powerwall 2s, so if you already have one and somehow get your hands on another, you can use your existing Gateway.

 13.5kWh Storage Capacity

 The Powerwall 2 has 13.5kWh of usable storage capacity – enough to meet typical overnight household electricity consumption.
-The available storage will gradually decline over time and with use, but Tesla’s warranty promises it will retain at least 70% of its original capacity.
+The available storage will gradually decline over time and with use.
+Tesla’s warranty promises it will retain at least 70% of its original capacity, but many have done much better than that so far.

 5kW Continuous Power